How to Choose a Sleeping Pad

 If you tend to buy gear with the idea that it will last for years, or if you are embarking on a long-distance adventure, you should strongly consider a Sea to Summit Air Sprung Cell mat.

-All Sea to Summit Air Sprung Cell mats have an Airstream Pumpsack integrated into the base of the stuff sack.
+All Sea to Summit Air Sprung Cell pads have an Airstream Pumpsack integrated into the base of the stuff sack.
 This handy pump can inflate your mat in a couple of breaths—with minimal effort and condensation.

 EASY TO ADJUST

-The multi-function valve – a key element of both our Air Sprung Cell and Self-Inflating mats - can adjust the pressure of your mat until it’s just right.
+The multi-function valve – a key element of both our Air Sprung Cell and Self-Inflating pads - can adjust the pressure of your mat until it’s just right.
 Simply press the orange button until the job is done.
-The version of the valve used on the Self-Inflating mats also flips over to become a one-way deflate valve – which prevents the mat re-inflating while you roll it up.
+The version of the valve used on the Self-Inflating pads also flips over to become a one-way deflate valve – which prevents the mat re-inflating while you roll it up.

 A sleeping mat is not ‘warm’ – it simply insulates you from the ground.
 Even with the best sleeping bag and liner, the cold ground will drain the warmth you generate if your mat doesn’t insulate well enough.
 The result can be a miserable, interrupted night’s sleep.
 To determine how well your sleeping mat prevents heat loss into the ground, we look to the R-value (resistance to heat loss value) which measures the resistance to warmth transfer.
 In general, the higher the R-Value, the better the mat or pad is able to do this.